-Iguala: In view of God establishing a lampstand here soon, David Alves, Sr. had a week of ministry meetings on local church truth.
+Iguala: In view of God establishing a lampstand here soon, a week of ministry meetings were held on local church truth.

 Irapuato: Please pray for our young brother Ricky Sawatsky as he labors in this large city.
 There is good attendance at the meetings.
 He also visits La Purisima where there is a nucleus of believers.

 Zapopan: Paul Thiessen had a week of very well-attended children’s meetings.
 Our brother also had two weeks of meetings on the subject of “The Dispensations.”
 Carlos Castaño and Jamer Rodriguez, originally from Columbia, were a great help as well.

 Jonathan Seed and believers from the Zapopan assembly had children’s meetings with encouraging attendance.
 Our brother also had three weeks of gospel meetings, helped for one week by Jamer Rodriguez, and there was much joy in hearing of souls trusting Christ for salvation.